falconry/falcon/docs/deploy/nginx-uwsgi.rst

 For the purposes of this tutorial, we'll assume that you have implemented a way to configure your application, such as with a ``create_api()`` function or a module-level script.
-This role of this function or script is to supply an instance of :any:`falcon.API`, which implements the standard WSGI callable interface.
+This role of this function or script is to supply an instance of :any:`falcon.App`, which implements the standard WSGI callable interface.

-You will need to expose the :any:`falcon.API` instance in some way so that uWSGI can find it.
+You will need to expose the :any:`falcon.App` instance in some way so that uWSGI can find it.
 For this tutorial we recommend creating a ``wsgi.py`` file.
 Modify the logic of the following example file to properly configure your application.
-Ensure that you expose a variable called ``application`` which is assigned to your :any:`falcon.API` instance.
+Ensure that you expose a variable called ``application`` which is assigned to your :any:`falcon.App` instance.

 .. code-block:: python
   :caption: /home/myproject/src/wsgi.py